xbeat/Machine-Learning/README.md

 Introduction to Neural Scaling

 Neural scaling refers to the practice of increasing the size and complexity of neural networks to improve their performance.
 This concept has gained significant attention in recent years as researchers have found that larger models often lead to better results across various tasks.

+## Ultimate Cheatcode to Feature Engineering

+Introduction to Feature Engineering

+Feature engineering is the process of transforming raw data into meaningful features that can improve machine learning model performance.
+It's a crucial step in the data science pipeline, often making the difference between mediocre and excellent models.

 ## Methods for Matrix Multiplication in Python with NumPy